-The status of this stock relative to OSP in the USA Atlantic EEZ is unknown, but the species is listed as endangered under the ESA.
+The status of this stock relative to OSP in the U.S. Atlantic EEZ is unknown, but the species is listed as endangered under the ESA.
 There are insufficient data to determine the population trend for fin whales.
-The total level of human-caused mortality and serious injury is unknown.
-The records on hand at NER/NMFS represent coverage of only a portion of the area surveyed for the population estimate for the stock.
-Despite this, the total fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and, therefore, cannot be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The total level of humancaused mortality and serious injury is unknown.
+The records on hand at NMFS represent coverage of only a portion of the area surveyed for the population estimate for the stock.
+The total fishery-related mortality and serious injury for this stock derived from the available records is not less than 10% of the calculated PBR, and therefore cannot be considered insignificant and approaching the ZMRG.
 This is a strategic stock because the fin whale is listed as an endangered species under the ESA.
 A Recovery Plan for fin whales has been prepared and is currently awaiting legal clearance.